pypa/hatch/docs/history/hatch.md

 ***Added:***

+- Add the `sources` environment option, which redirects dependencies to a local path, Git repository, URL, alternate index, or workspace member at install time without altering published metadata.
+The top-level `[tool.hatch.sources]` table is an alias for the `default` environment, environments inherit sources entry by entry, the `HATCH_NO_SOURCES` environment variable disables them, and `hatch dep show sources` reports what each source redirects

 - Add the `--all`/`-a` flag to the `build` command to build the workspace root and every workspace member defined by the selected environment, consolidating artifacts in the workspace root's `dist` directory by default.
 A root that does not define a `project` table is skipped so that a top-level `pyproject.toml` may only contain workspace configuration

 ***Fixed:***